-These examples of experimental design are all pushing the boundaries of technology, from the Kinect to 3D printing.
-Take a glimpse into the future of design with us...
+These examples of experimental design are all pushing the boundaries of technology.
+Take a glimpse into the future of design...

 It's fair to say that designers are fascinated by technology.
 But it isn't the tech itself that's of interest - it's what can be achieved via experimental design.